rishizek/CarND-Advanced-Lane-Lines/README.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (the convert functions are found in the 2nd cell, and thresholding steps in the 6th cell of Jupyter notebook `image_generation.ipynb`, respectively, and the test results can be also found in "output_images" folder).
+I used a combination of color and gradient thresholds to generate a binary image (the convert functions are found in the 2nd cell, and thresholding steps in the 6th cell of Jupyter notebook `image_generation.ipynb`, respectively, and all the test results will be found in "output_images" folder).
-As you may find in the code, I initially tried to use the magnitude and direction of the gradient but it turned out to generate more noise and after several trials I decided not to use them.
-Here's an example of my output for this step.
+As you may notice from the code, I initially tried to use the magnitude and direction of the gradient but it turned out that it generates more noise and after several trials I decided not to use them.
+Here's an example of my output for this step:
 ![alt text][image3]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The codes for my perspective transform are found in the 7th (calibration by straight line) and 8th (test examples) cell of Jupyter notebook
-`image_generation.ipynb` (lines 28-55 in the cell), and the test results in "test_images" folder.
+`image_generation.ipynb` (lines 28-55 in the cell), and the other test results in "output_images" folder.
 I used `cv2.getPerspectiveTransform()` function provided by openCV to obtain the transformation matrix, which requires the source (src) and destination (dst) points to generate the matrix.
-I used a trapezoid to fit source points to the straight lines' image with parameters: bottom offset percentage (bottom_offset_pct), bottom trapezoid width percentage (bottom_width_pct), trapezoid height percentage (height_pct),
+I used a trapezoid to fit source points to the straight line image with parameters: bottom offset percentage (bottom_offset_pct), bottom trapezoid width percentage (bottom_width_pct), trapezoid height percentage (height_pct),